ASAN BARRAGE TRAVEL GUIDE

 Asan Barrage

-Asan Barrage Excursions
+About Asan Barrage

-The wetland at Assan Barrage, is situated near the confluence of two perennial rivers Asan and Yamuna near Dehradun.
+The wetland at Asan Barrage, is situated near the confluence of two perennial rivers Asan and Yamuna near Dehradun.
 The lake attracts a large number of waterfowl, both waders and divers.
 The birds listed as globally threatened species and in the IUCN Red Data Book have been observed at Asan.

 The barrage is 287.5 m long, the river bed being 389.4 m above sea level, with minimum and maximum water levels respectively at 402.4 m and 403.3 m asl.
-The Asan reservoir exists throughout the year and is fed from the river Asan and the discharge channel of Yamuna through Dhalipur power house.
+The Asan reservoir exists throughout the year and is fed from the river Asan and the discharge channel of Yamuna through Dhsalipur power house.

-This is an ideal place for bird lovers, Ornithologists and Naturalists alike, who can travel easily up to the Assan barrage, and see thousands of birds who have travelled miles to be there.
+This is an ideal place for bird lovers, Ornithologists and Naturalists alike, who can travel easily up to the Asan barrage, and see thousands of birds who have travelled miles to be there.
 To watch a mallard or a red crested pochard, gently swimming a few hundred yards in wilderness is indeed an unforgettable sight.

 Birds in Asan Barrage